 - 7 Video 6: How to Win at Solitaire

 - 8 Play Solitaire Social

 We’ ve compiled the most popular Solitaire videos for you on this page.
 They will help you quickly learn how to play solitaire with both offline and online cards.

 Video 1 from Wiki How: How to Play Solitaire

-If you’d love to learn the rules that guide Solitaire, here’s what you need to know.
+If you want to learn how to set up solitaire, here’s what you need to know.
 First, your aim is to successfully ensure all the (52) cards apportioned are well arranged into 4 foundational piles.

 Each pile must contain all the cards in the same suit, starting from ace to king.
 In case you get stuck, try flipping the set of cards from the reserve again and again until you have placed all the cards in the piles.
 This version allows you to flip three at a time.
 Read our article about Solitaire tricks and watch the video to learn more now!

 Video 2: How to Play Solitaire